tailhook/zerogw/doc/httptut.rst

 Hello World
 -----------

-Let's start with simple hello world application.
+Let's start with simple hello world application written in python.
 The first thing to know is how to configure zerogw.
 We will start with simplest possible configuration and will improve it later.

+All configuration settings should be written into a separate file with the YAML convention.
+Here we call it zerowg.yaml.

 Minimal configuration::

     Server:
       listen:
-        host: 0.0.0.0
+      - host: 0.0.0.0
         port: 8080

     Routing: